atomisthq/docs/docs/user/lifecycle.md

 Say `@atomist repos` to get a list of linked repositories; push the "Unlink" button on the one you want to remove.

+## Configuration

+You can turn on and off some of these messages, plus custom emoji for nicer icons, with `@atomist configure lifecycle`.